Network Architecture#

 Image data#

-PyTorch represents images as 3D Tensors.
+PyTorch represents an image as a 3D Tensor.
 The first dimension is the number of color channels, the second dimension is the height of the image, and the third dimension is the width of the image.
-So a grayscale image of size 28x28 pixels is represented as a tensor of shape (1, 28, 28), whereas a color image of the same size is represented as a tensor of shape (3, 28, 28).
+Therefore, a grayscale image of size 28x28 pixels is represented as a tensor of shape (1, 28, 28), whereas a color image of the same size is represented as a tensor of shape (3, 28, 28).
+A batch adds a leading dimension, leading to a 4D tensor with logical shape

 MNIST dataset#